 We have heard your call for a deeper investment in capacity building.

 TSNE is pleased to announce our new Nonprofit Executive Directors of Color Capacity Support Pilot.
 This robust, cohort-based executive director support pilot, is aimed at:

 - Offering participatory trainings on topics defined by participants (e.g., sustainability strategies, change management, board and staff relationships)

 - Enlisting partners in co-creating the capacity building agenda to best meet their needs

-This is made possible through the support of the Barr Foundation, The Boston Foundation, The Hyams Foundation, and The Klarman Family Foundation.
-These four partner funders are extending this invitation-only opportunity to apply to participate in TSNE’s Nonprofit Executive Director Support Pilot.
+This program is made possible through the support of the Barr Foundation, The Boston Foundation, The Hyams Foundation, and The Klarman Family Foundation.

 Strengthening our Sector by Sharing our Learnings

 We are committed to strengthening the sector by openly sharing learnings and evaluation findings with the field.
 We will use the cohort’s key learnings to inform our work, and share our findings with other funders and capacity-builders.

 Learn about the 22 leaders of color in Boston who are in the pilot.